ciotlosm/lovelace-thermostat-dark-card/README.md

 ## FAQ

-**Question: I get a error with `n.setConfig' is undefied`, how do i fix this?**
+**1. I get a error with `n.setConfig' is undefied`, how do i fix this?**

-Answer: this is usually caused by not having `javascript: latest` in your frontend.yaml.  once you update this be sure to do a clear cache and refresh
+**Answer:** This is usually caused by running an older frontend.
+Start by clearing cache in your browsers.

+**2. I am running Firefox but custom cards like gauge-card look bad or don't load at all.
+How do I fix this?**

+**Answer:** This is probably because your version of Firefox doesn't have custom components supported or enabled.
+Please set to `true` in your `about:config` the following settings: `dom.webcomponents.customelements.enabled` and `dom.webcomponents.shadowdom.enabled`

+**3. Custom components don't load on my IOS device?**

+**Answer:** This is because for IOS devices by default javascript served is `es5`.
+You can allow custom components to load by forcing `javascript: latest` in your `configuration.yaml` under `frontend:`.

 ## Credits